From refugee to artisan

-Being a single mother is difficult under the best of circumstances, but it is an additional challenge trying to make ends meet in Shatila camp while bearing the full responsibility of the care for her younger children without a partner to confer with.
-Despite this, Fatme says she feels much stronger than she did in Syria and is no longer afraid; it feels good to earn her own money, and whenever there is a little extra she likes to buy something nice for her family’s home.
+Fatme, 45, is a mother of five children, whose ages range between 10 and 24.
+She was only 16 when she married, and the marriage quickly turned physically and verbally abusive.
+When the civil war broke out and her oldest son decided to flee the country to avoid being drafted, she seized the opportunity to leave her abusive husband behind and come to Lebanon with her children.
+She no longer has any contact with him.
+Being a single mother is difficult under the best of circumstances, but it is an additional challenge trying to make ends meet in Shatila camp while bearing the full responsibility of caring for her children.
+Despite this, Fatme says she feels much stronger than she did in Syria and is no longer afraid.
+It feels good to earn her own money, and whenever there is a little extra she likes to buy something nice for her family’s home.